-Part of the St. Mary's Church Historic Overlay District lies within this sector.
+"Part of the St. Mary's Church Historic Overlay District lies within this sector.
 The provisions of St. Mary's Church Historic Overlay District (Appendix 1, A1 400 of the Zoning Ordinance) have been adopted to control development and uses that would have visual and operational impact on the church and environs.
-The density of residential development shall not exceed .1 .2 dwelling unit per acre west of Ox Road and shall not exceed four dwelling units per acre east of Ox Road.
+All improvements should be designed to be compatible with the scale and appearance of historic resources of the St. Mary's Church Historic Overlay District.
+All development proposals must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
+If there appears to be a conflict between Plan text and the provisions of the St. Mary's Church Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.
+The density of residential development should not exceed .1 .2 dwelling unit per acre west of Ox Road and shall should not exceed four dwelling units per acre east of Ox Road.